 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: these materials weigh two to four times what asphalt does.
 For these tear-offs, we route in a 30-yard bin with reinforced sides and a heavier floor plate; we cap the fill volume well below the visual rim to maintain legal axle weight.
-We use a low-wall profile on a lowboy for these jobs, or our general construction debris service for mixed loads.
+We use a low-wall profile on a lowboy for our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight; the roll-off shouldn’t hold crews up.
-Our dispatch coordinates same-day haul-out around their demobilization window so the container frees the driveway for inspection or gutter reinstall before the homeowner walks the site.
-Charleston crews route swap-outs in time—no delays.
+Tear-offs move fast; the roll-off shouldn’t lag behind.
+Dispatch coordinates the same-day haul-out around the crew’s demobilization window so the container clears the driveway for inspection or gutter reinstall before the homeowner arrives.
+Charleston crews route swap-outs to keep sites clean and crews rolling.